dtrail/JBX_Kernel/README.md

 JBX-Kernel for Motorola XT910/XT912 OMAP4 (D-WiZ JBX Rom Series - Battery Saving Technologies)

+This Kernel is based on the Motorola 3.0.8 Kernel for Kexec which was initiated by the STS-Dev-Team.
+See this link for the original source: https://github.com/STS-Dev-Team/kernel_mapphone_kexec See credits below

 Some features:

+- Underclocked (stable 100mhz min frequency)
+- Undervolted (~10mV)
-- Custom Voltage
+- Custom Voltage Interface
-- Live Overclock
+- Live Overclock Interface
 - GPU Overclock
 - GPU frequency control sysfs interface
 - Support for GPU_OC App
 - Custom OPP-Table
 - Reduced latency
-- Underclocked
-- Undervolted
 - Tweaked governors
-- Support for Trickster Mod App (from Gnex)
+- Support for Trickster Mod App (from Gnex) [INOFFICIAL]
 - Increased R/W Ahead
-- Overclocking Kernel Modules based on Milestone Overclock (Ported by Whirleyes) [NOT INCLUDED IN BUILD]
+- Overclocking Kernel Modules based on Milestone Overclock (Ported by Whirleyes) [NOT INCLUDED IN BUILD BECAUSE WE HAVE LIVE OC]
 	---> /drivers/extra/ [include this folder in Makefile to build.
 Needs precompiled kernel!!)